 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Organization are described in Note 1 to the consolidated financial statements.
-During 2023, the Organization adopted Financial Accounting Standards Board's ASC 842 - Leases.
-The application of other existing policies remained unchanged.
+In 2024, the Organization adopted FASB Accounting Standards Update 2016-13 Financial Instruments - Credit Losses (Topic 326) and the application of other existing policies were not changed during 2024.
 We noted no transactions entered into by the Organization during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.